momchilmg/reactjs-softuni-project/README.md

 Install dependencies in /client directory via **npm install** and then run a development web server with **npm run dev**.
 You must to run a server.js from /server directory via **node server.js** command.

+## Authentication

+The service is initialized with two users, which can be used for immediate testing:

+peter@abv.bg : 123456
+george@abv.bg : 123456

 ## Flow chart

 ```mermaid